Get Specialist Advice Now!

 Developed as part of the government's 'Beti Bachao, Beti Padhao' campaign, Sukanya Samriddhi Yojana or SSY is a welfare scheme designed for the girl child.
 Investing in this child insurance plan allows parents or legal guardians to ensure financial security for a girl child aging ten years or below.
 Under the Sukanya Samriddhi Yojana, an account in the name of the girl can be opened across any of the private and public sector banks for 21 years.
 The tenure of investment under SSY is 21 years, starting from the account's opening date.

-Sukanya Samriddhi Yojana is a saving scheme of Government of India aimed at betterment of girl child in the country.
-Sukanya Samriddhi Yojana is launched to provide a bright future for the girl child and enables parents to build a fund for the future education and marriage expenses of their girl child.
+Sukanya Samriddhi Yojana is a saving scheme by Government of India, which is aimed at the betterment of girl child in India.
+It is launched to help parents build a fund for the higher education and other expenses of their girl child.

 Sukanya Samriddhi Yojana, also referred to as SSY, is a deposit scheme made especially for the girl child.
 This scheme was introduced to ensure a financially secure future for the girl child.